DOV-Vlaanderen/pydov/CONTRIBUTING.rst

 Creating the documentation
 --------------------------

-We are glad to accept any sort of documentation: function docstrings, markdown/reStructuredText documents, tutorials, etc. Documentation lives in the ``doc/`` directory.
+We are glad to accept any sort of documentation: function docstrings, reStructuredText documents, tutorials, etc. Documentation lives in the ``docs/`` directory.

 You can edit the documentation using any text editor and then generate the HTML output by typing ``make html`` from the ``doc/`` directory.
 For building the documentation, you will need `sphinx <http://sphinx.pocoo.org/>`_.